cht-coder/cht-coder.github.io/README.md

-- This is a testing repository
+- This is a repository
+- Made for testing